openlayers/workshop/src/doc/layers/cached.rst

 .. figure:: cached1.png

-    A map with an OpenStreetMap layer.
+    A map with a tiled layer with an OpenStreetMap source.

 A Closer Look